einbahnstrasse/synth-tech-media/README.md

 # synth-tech-media
 ### for students inerolled in _Sound Synthesis Techniques and Creative Coding_ with Dr. Goldford

 #### What?
-A folder of test signals to use while prototyping your own patches and our pedagogical patches in class.
+A folder of test signals for use while prototyping your own
+Max patches as well as our pedagogical patches in class.

 #### How?
-Simply click on the `Code` button and choose `Download zip`.
+Simply click on the `Code` button and choose `Download ZIP`.
-You may add your own test sounds to this folder at any time!
+You may **add your own test sounds** to your own copy of this folder at any time!

 #### CAUTION!
-**Do not** copy this into your own class repository!
+**Do not** copy this into your class repository!
-Instead, keep this outside of your folder of patches, but nearby (like, within the same directory as your repository of patches).
+Instead, keep this outside of your folder of patches, but nearby
+(like, within the same directory as your repository of patches).